brene/docs/content/reference/platform.md

 Required fields are usually marked using a `!` after the field type.

-> An example for a required field on the `User` model could look like this: `email: String!`.
+> An example for a required field on the `User` model could look like this: `name: String!`.

 ##### Default Value

 You can set a default value for scalar fields.
 The value will be taken for new nodes when no value was supplied during creation.

-##### Migration Value
+#### Migrating nodes

+When working with fields, you might be prompted to set a *migration value*.

-A *migration value* is a field value which is applied to existing nodes.
-In case a model doesn't have any nodes yet, you cannot provide a migration value.
+A migration value is a field value which is applied to existing nodes.
+In case a model doesn't have any nodes yet, you do not have to provide a migration value.

 Migration values are not the same as default values and just exist temporarily in one of the following scenarios: